aambavane/springbookstore/README.md

 Test data for Book and Order can we loaded by uncommenting the command line runner methods in BookStoreApplication.
 This will load the data from the json files

+TODO:
+1- Junits are not 100% done
+2- Need to add more documentation and comments in code 3- Custom exceptions to be added
+4- More logging to be added